-milestone is reached in the field of AI this year as a computer
+milestone is reached in the field of artificial intelligence this year, as a computer

 passes the Turing Test for the first time.** This test is conducted by a human judge who is made to engage in a natural

 language conversation with one human and one machine, each of which

 tries to appear human.
 The participants are placed in isolated locations.

 Information technology has seen exponential growth for decades.
 This has led to vast improvements in memory, processing power, software algorithms, voice recognition and overall machine intelligence.
 It has now reached the stage where an independent judge is

 literally unable to tell which is the real human and which is not.* Answers

 to certain "obscure" questions posed by the judge may appear